kibs-tech/kibs-tech.github.io/test.md

 - Modern cloud services, website and app development

 <div class="box">
-<h3>Small business friendly subscription</h3>
+<h3>Hire a Programmer Subscription</h3>

 £180/month

-- 8 hours of programming work
+- up to 8 hours of programming work a month.
-which will roll over if you don't use it.
-This is typically spent on maintainenance, bug fixing and implementing small changes to existing software.
-This is extremely good value
+This is typically spent on maintainenance, bug fixing and implementing changes to existing software. __This is extremely good value__

 - ongoing help and advice by email

 </div>